Rajasthan Royals ropes in Schneider Electric as its ‘Sustainability Partner’

 Rajasthan Royals ropes in Schneider Electric as its ‘Sustainability Partner’1 min read .
-Updated: 14 Apr 2022, 05:45 PM IST
+14 Apr 2022

 - Sports sponsorship in India bounced back by 62% in 2021 to touch ₹9,500 crore, according to a report